italomaia/italomaia/README.md

 - 👀 I’m interested in web development, python, rust and games!
 - 🌱 I’m currently learning C4.
 - 💞️ I’m looking to collaborate on useful projects.
-- 📫 How to reach me twitter, github, linkedin?
+- 📫 How to reach me: twitter, github, linkedin @italomaia

 <!---
 italomaia/italomaia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.